HumanTree92/esx_advancedjail/README.md

 # Helpfull Info:
 * Allows police to Jail Players in Multiple Locations
 * Players can Escape if you set it in the config.lua
+* Players can Change into/out of Prison Clothing

 # Requirements:
 * Required: